 |Home | Site Map | Components | 555 | Symbols | Study | Books | Construct | Solder | Projects | FAQ | Links | Privacy|

-Transistor CircuitsThis page explains the operation of transistors in circuits.
+Transistor CircuitsThis page explains the operation of transistors in simple circuits, particularly their use as switches.
 Practical matters such as testing, precautions when soldering and identifying leads are covered by the Transistors page.

 Switching: Introduction | Use relay? | IC output | Sensors | Inverter